Table of Contents

 Adolescence has very often been associated with alcohol and drug abuse.
-But, before we discuss that let us first understand the meaning of adolescence.
-It is a period that links between the childhood and adulthood in one’s life.
-The age of 12 to 18 years is usually considered as the adolescent age; also known as ‘Teenage’.
+But, before we discuss that, let us first understand the meaning of adolescence.
+Adolescence is a period that links childhood and adulthood in one’s life.
+The age between 12 to 18 years is usually considered the adolescent age, which is also known as Teenage.

-The teenage period of life is considered very crucial in a person’s life as it is the time when a lot of changes occur physically as well as psychologically.
-Teenagers are always quite fragile mentally.
-They are easily motivated or demotivated.
+The teenage period of life is considered very crucial in a person’s life as it is the time when a lot of physical, as well as psychological changes occur.
+Most teenagers can be influenced by many external and internal factors.
 This emotional upheaval makes adolescents vulnerable to alcohol and drug use.
 Once they are exposed to the use of alcohol and drugs, it is highly likely for them to get addicted to them thus resulting in alcohol and drug abuse.
-Increasing stress and peer pressure on the adolescents today has also led to the drug and alcohol abuse.
+Increasing stress and peer pressure on adolescents today have also led to drug and alcohol abuse.

 Alcohol and Drug Abuse

 Addiction is the attachment to the psychological effects of any substance.
-For example, consumption of drugs and alcohol gives a temporary feeling of euphoria.
+For example, the consumption of drugs and alcohol gives a temporary feeling of euphoria.
 People get attached to this sense of euphoria and start consuming drugs and alcohol even when it is not required.
 Thus, the prolonged use of drugs and alcohol makes the body used to it and increases its tolerance level.
-As a result, a higher dose of drug or alcohol is required to get the euphoria.
-Thus, it keeps on adding till it leads to addiction.
+As a result, a higher dose of drug or alcohol is required to get euphoric.
+This cycle keeps on repeating until it leads to addiction.

 Effects of Alcohol and Drug Abuse

-- Immediate physical effects might result in extreme rough behavior.
-However, very high dosage might lead to death in extreme cases.
+- Immediate physical effects might result in extreme rough behaviour.
+However, a very high dosage might lead to death in extreme cases.

-- Intravenous drug consumption might lead to transmission of many infectious diseases like AIDS if the same syringe is shared between multiple people.
+- Intravenous drug consumption might lead to the transmission of many infectious diseases like AIDS if the same syringe is shared among multiple people.

-- Alcohol usage ultimately leads to failure of vital organs like liver and kidneys.
+- Alcohol usage ultimately leads to the failure of vital organs like the liver and kidneys.

 Prevention and Control

-- Counseling and education are one of the best ways of dealing with the cases of alcohol and drug abuse.
+- Counselling and education are some of the best ways of dealing with cases of alcohol and drug abuse.